FAQ

 b3

-Header propagation may be accomplished through client libraries, such as Zipkin or Jaeger.
-It may also be accomplished manually, as documented in the Distributed Tracing Task.
+Header propagation may be accomplished through client libraries, such as OpenTelemetry.
+It can also be accomplished manually, as documented in the Distributed Tracing task.

 For Envoy-based tracing integrations, Envoy (the sidecar proxy) sends tracing information directly to tracing backends on behalf of the applications being proxied.